When a sprinter does a proper warm-up their chances of having success dramatically rise.

 You will more than likely feel very uncoordinated when you first start doing the skips.
 This is due to the increase in speed.

-These drills are dynamic in nature and will start to wake up your nervous system.
+These drills are dynamic in nature and will wake up your central nervous system.

 3) Sprinting Drills